-When you proceed to payment, the supplier will use a payment terminal that is configured according to a specific payment method.
+When you proceed to a payment, the supplier will use a payment terminal that is configured according to a specific payment method.
 The terminal is configured by the merchant, according to a "card present" mode or a "card not present" one.

 - A card present mode is a transaction made where the cardholder either enters his card into a payment terminal with a PIN code typed in or swipe the card in it.